Government of Miami: City Commission and Mayor

-The mayor of Miami, currently Francis Suarez, is the city's executive and is directly elected; the mayor appoints a city manager to act as Miami's chief administrative officer.
+The mayor of Miami, currently Eileen Higgins, is the city's executive and is directly elected; the mayor appoints a city manager to act as Miami's chief administrative officer.

 Five city commissioners are also elected from single-member districts of which they are residents.
 City commissioners also must be qualified voters.
 The City Commission holds regular meetings in Miami City Hall, located at 3500 Pan American Drive in the neighborhood of Coconut Grove.
 The Commission has the power to pass ordinances, adopt regulations, and exercise other powers.
 All city commission offices and that of the mayor are nonpartisan.